Causes of Back Pain in Men

 Lower left side back pain in males can indicate kidney stones, kidney or urinary tract infections, prostate problems, back injuries, or spinal conditions.

-• Back injuries, like sprains and sprains, can cause lower left side back pain.
+- Back injuries, like sprains and strains, can cause lower left side back pain.
 Thankfully, most sprains and strains are mild and heal within a few weeks with rest, heat/cold therapy, and other home remedies.
 Severe back injuries may require professional medical care.

 To tell if your back pain is kidney-related, consider the following factors: